Strategies to Avoid FDA Detention:

 • Liquid Chromatography-Mass Spectrometry (LC-MS/MS) is the most common test method for the antibiotic residues noted above due to its unique ability to detect specific proteins or compounds.

-• While the Enzyme-Linked Immunosorbent Assay (ELISA) method can be done, FDA does not generally accept it as a confirmatory test.
+• While the Enzyme-Linked Immunosorbent Assay (ELISA) method can be done, the FDA does not generally accept it as a confirmatory test.

 If your seafood import is detained, you'll need to have a lab perform testing so the shipment can be released.
 Be sure to understand the FDA's draft guidance for collecting samples for release testing of fish and fishery products so you can ensure the fastest resolution possible.